QueenieCplusplus/Abaper/README.md

 * Package

-  its attr including Appl Components, Transport Layer, and Req no.
+  its attr includes Appl Components, Transport Layer, and Req no.

 * Program

+  its attr includes Title, Des, Status, and Application.

 * Class

 * Code